 CTI: What is it like to work at the Lyceum Theatre on A Strange Loop?

 JS: I did my very first Broadway show at the Lyceum, John Leguizamo’s GHETTO KLOWN, and received my first Tony nom for recent work on A Strange Loop there, so it’s very special place to me.
-It’s an older theatre that has an old-time vibe to it, which I love.
+It’s an older theater that has an old-time vibe to it, which I love.